konflux-ci/konflux-ci/README.md

 {"repositories":["test-component"]}
 ```

-You can now list the tags on that `test-component` repository (assuming you did not
+:gear: List the tags on that `test-component` repository (assuming you did not
 change the pipeline's output-image parameter):

 ```bash